pke11y/net-auto-sol/data-model/README.md

 ---

 ## Deploy BGP
+The **deploy_wan_ebgp.yml** playbook iwll create the EBGP configuration and BGP MPLS/VPN configuration.
+The deployment playbook expects the **nodes.yml** data model as input.

+Basic templates are included for IOS PE's and will be updated as part of ongoing development of the solution, also further updates required including:
+- IOS-XR config template for pe1.pk.lab
+- CE configuration template
-The communities are not include in the template configuration.
+- The BGP communities are not include in the template configuration.